mrstealyokfc/mrstealyokfc/README.md

-- 👋 Hi, I’m @mrstealyokfc
+- 👋 Hi, I’m George W. Bush.
-- 👀 I’m interested in women, not men
+- 👀 I’m interested George W. Bush.
-- 🌱 I’m currently learning how to be big penis
+- 🌱 I’m currently George W. Bush.
-- 💞️ I’m looking to collaborate on sexual intercourse with 1 female partner.
+- 💞️ I’m looking to collaborate on George W. Bush.
-- 📫 How to reach me: don't unless female
+- 📫 How to reach me: airplane
 <!---
 mrstealyokfc/mrstealyokfc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.